-Does peanut oil go bad? is a question often asked by people who use this oil is for baking, cooking and frying to give food a nutty crunchy flavor.
-Fortunately enough, the shelf life of peanut oil is similar to other oil, which means they last quite a long time.
+‘Does peanut oil go bad?’
+It is a question often asked by people who use this oil is for baking, cooking, and frying to give food a nutty flavor.
+Fortunately enough, the shelf life of peanut oil is similar to other oils, which means they last quite a long time.
 Let’s discuss storing peanut oil, its shelf life and how to tell if it has expired or gone rancid.
 Read on!

 Image used under Creative Commons from ratna rajaiah

-For example, you fill your fryolator with a gallon or two of peanut oil and the first night you heat it up and use it for cooking up a batch of onion rings in it.
+For example, you fill your fryolator with a gallon or two of peanut oil and the first night you heat it and use it for cooking up a batch of onion rings in it.
 That counts as one use.
-The next night you fry chicken wings in the same oil you fried the onion rings in and that counts as two uses.
-After that you fry donuts for snacking on in the same oil again, making it the third time you have used the oil for frying purposes.
-Then, you use the same oil a forth time for frying corn fritters.
-After the fourth time you should replace all the oil and start fresh to prevent getting a rancid tasting oil.
+The next night you fry chicken wings in the same oil you fried the onion rings in, and that counts as two uses.
+After that you fry donuts for snacking in the same oil again, making it the third time you have used the oil.
+Then, you use the same oil a fourth time for frying corn fritters.
+After the fourth time, you should replace all the oil and start fresh to prevent getting a rancid tasting oil.

-Please note that you should never fry food with a batch of peanut oil, wait a month in between and use that same oil in the frying appliance for frying more food later on.
-By the time you get to use the peanut oil again for frying it would have turned rancid.
+Please note that you should never fry food with a batch of peanut oil, wait a month in between, and use that same oil for frying more food later on.
+By the time you get to use the peanut oil again, it would have turned rancid.
 Therefore, if you are going to use peanut oil for frying, it is best to plan out a week where you are just going to make fried foods as a treat.